cambridgeltl/mirror-bert/README.md

 ```bash
 ./mirror_scripts/mirror_sentence_bert.sh 0,1
 ```
 where `0,1` are GPU indices.
 This script should complete in 20-30 seconds on two NVIDIA 2080Ti/3090 GPUs.
-If you encounter out-of-memory error, consider reducing either `max_length` in the script.
+If you encounter out-of-memory error, consider reducing `max_length` in the script.

 ## Evaluate
 ```bash